-SXSW will be upon us in less than 2 weeks.
+SXSW will be upon us in less than two weeks.
 As everyone in Austin is well aware, the annual music-film-tech festival brings in hordes of visitors, turning downtown Austin into one long queue for everything.
 At this point, it’s become a well-worn cliche.
-Yet despite the complaints of locals, none can deny the tremendous economic impact SXSW has on Austin.
+Despite the complaints of locals, no one can deny the tremendous economic impact SXSW has on Austin.
 The most recent estimates show that $317MM was brought in during 2015 alone.

-A large portion of that revenue goes to the hospitality industry, which has fueled a boom in hotel developments in the downtown area.
+A significant portion of that revenue goes to the hospitality industry, which has fueled a boom in hotel developments in the downtown area.
 With all of that development going on, it’s easy to wonder why there’s still always a shortage of rooms during SXSW.
 Many hotels enjoy bookings a full year in advance.
-On top of hotel lodgings, you also have STRs (short-term rentals).
+On top of hotel lodgings, you also have STR (short-term rental) listings.
 Those too go quickly, and sometimes for steep prices.

 All of this points to one thing – a supply shortage for available rooms.
 We all know it exists, but is it possible to quantify it?
 In other words, how many rooms (inclusive of hotels, STRs, and vacation rentals) are actually available, and how many are actually needed?
-How many people are left without a room during SXSW?
+How many people do not have a room during SXSW?

 Real Data Is Hard to Find

-Our question will need two key numbers for it to be answered.
+We will need two key numbers to answer our questions.
 First, we’ll need to know how many visitors travel to Austin during SXSW.
-Second, we’ll need to know how many visitors can be housed in Austin.
+Second, we’ll need to know how many visitors Austin can house.

 Determining # of Visitors